zetkey/Buatsaver/Docs/ARCHITECTURE.md

 3. **Video Copying**: Copies your video to the Resources directory
 4. **Thumbnail Processing**: Converts and saves your thumbnail
 5. **Template Retrieval**: Gets the Swift template from the app bundle
+6. **Architecture Detection**: Determines the target architecture
-6. **Compilation**: Compiles the screensaver executable with a unique name
+7. **Compilation**: Compiles the screensaver executable with the detected architecture
-7. **Info.plist Creation**: Generates the bundle's configuration file
+8. **Info.plist Creation**: Generates the bundle's configuration file

 ### Security and Performance